 Through clever placement of labels, instructions to fill in a field and additional design elements can make a form less daunting and may result in fewer mistakes made (Jarrett, C. and Gaffney, G., 2008).
 However, I have seen that users make the same mistakes on forms again and again as these websites show error messages which are either not very clear to the user or, because of their placement, users are unclear what messages relate to.
 This article focuses on how to provide error messages on forms from a user experience perspective.

 The error message needs to be clear, precise, short and punchy.
 Users should be able to immediately understand what ‘mistakes they have made’ and how to recover the error.
 This is fundamental and will have a huge impact if users can’t immediately understand what mistake they have made.
 One example of an unclear error message is on the Hotmail registration page where it asks for user’s ‘Birth year’.
-I remember using only two digits to represent a year before the year 2000.
-Well, the form does not give any instruction on that; even the error message does not give a clear idea of what was wrong with entering two digits for my birth year.
+Before the year 2000, it was common to use only two digits to represent a year.
+In this instance, the form does not give any instruction on that; even the error message does not give a clear idea of what was wrong with entering two digits for a birth year.

 Figure 1: Hotmail registration page- error message not providing how to put the birth year (e.g. ‘yyyy’)